IPWright83/eslint-plugin-async-protect/README.md

 ```

 ### async-await
-This rule enforces that all functions with an `Async` suffix on their name should be called with an `await`.
-Functions without the suffix should not be called with an `await`.
+This rule enforces that all functions with an `Async` suffix on their name should be called with an `await` or `return`.
+Functions without the suffix should not be called with an `await` or `return`.

 There are times when you may wish for an `async` function to run in the background, or where you need to call 3rd party code that doesn't follow the `async-suffix` naming convention.
 In that case use `// eslint-disable-line async-protect/async-await` to disable the rule for that line.

 ##### valid
 ```
 await fooAsync();
+return fooAsync();
 const result = await fooAsync();
 const result = (await fooAsync()).result;
 const result = await foo().bar().bazAsync();